pythonpune/readit/README.rst

         (venv) $ python setup.py install

-* To make build of project:
+* To make a build of the project:

 .. code-block:: bash